1,000+ Opportunities

 The grant application timeline is as follows: May 1: Application window opens June 30: Application window closes July-August: Trustee review and potential site visits August: Grant decisions finalized and communicated The Schwemm Family Foundation is accepting applications for its 2026 grant cycle.

-Based on current listing details, eligibility includes: Current 501(c)(3) non-profit organizations operating in Oregon, California, or the Chicago area, aligned with the foundation's goals, able to complete the project within 12 months, with clearly defined and measurable ou… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Current 501(c)(3) non-profit organizations operating in Oregon, California, or the Chicago area, aligned with the foundation's goals, able to complete the project within 12 months, with clearly defined and measurable ou….
+Confirm the full requirements in the official notice before applying.